 And there will be different people attending these events.
 So, who knows who you will meet at these events.

-You will need to be prepared that you may not get to see and do everything that you intended to do at a conference.
+Prepare yourself not to see and do everything that you intended to do at a conference.

 I know what genealogy is like, you get too caught up in the moment with discovering your ancestors.